 “The ability to make a decision that is not necessarily in your interests, to put yourself second – that is true leadership.”

-An important lesion for any future leader is that doing the right thing sometimes means doing something you don’t want to.
-Which leads nicely onto the final leadership quality or mindset I’d like to share with you this time – it takes time and practice but it’s vital to know and make peace with the fact that you won’t always be popular or liked for the decisions you make:
+An important lesson for any future leader is that doing the right thing sometimes means doing something you don’t want to.
+Which leads nicely onto the final leadership quality or mindset I’d like to share with you this time – it takes time and practise but it’s vital to know and make peace with the fact that you won’t always be popular or liked for the decisions you make:

 “Being liked vs. being respected is a very difficult piece to accept when you step into management.”

 Finally, I’d like to share with you a quick video where Jim Burrell, Enterprise’s Senior Vice President of European Operations offers a bit more insight into the leadership programme and opportunities within Enterprise.